Find the best travel insurance plans for Saint MartinView Plans

 Wear sunglasses, a hat and be sure to apply a lot of sunscreen.
 Increase your time on the beach gradually.
 Too much time in the sun without adequate protection might lead to heatstroke.
 Seek medical attention if fever, chills, dizziness, nausea, or headaches follow overexposure.

 Make sure you are up-to-date on all routine vaccines before your trip.
-Here are some common vaccination requirements.
+Here are some common vaccination recommendations for Saint Martin.

 - Chickenpox (Varicella)